2022 IN REVIEW (IV): CASE OF THE YEAR: PART 36 OFFERS AND MISTAKES

 CLAIMANT’S LATE ACCEPTANCE OF A PART 36 OFFER DID NOT PERMIT DEFENDANT TO SET OFFCOSTS AGAINST DAMAGES: QOCS PRINCIPLES REIGN SUPREME

-In Chappell v Mrozek [2022] EWHC 3147 (KB) Master Stevens rejected the defendant’s argument that the claimant’s entitlement to costs, arising from late acceptance of a Part 36 offer, could be enforced from the claimant’s damages.
+In Chappell v Mrozek [2022] EWHC 3147 (KB) Master Stevens rejected the defendant’s argument that the defendant’s entitlement to costs, arising from late acceptance of a Part 36 offer, could be enforced from the claimant’s damages.
 The judgment examines the…

 TIME FOR CHALLENGING SOLICITOR'S BILL HAD NOT PASSED: CLAIMANT'S APPEAL ALLOWED AND ASSESSMENT TO PROCEED